 - First, a student may undertake a Supervised Reading and Research course in a department other than GHHP (for example, by enrolling in Government 91r).
 In this instance, students are required to comply with the particular department’s instructions for completion of a Supervised Reading and Research.
 Students pursuing this option must send their research proposal to the GHHP Department (email Christy Colburn) at the same time they petition the other department to undertake the course.
 GHHP will review the proposal and notify the student if the topic will satisfy the GHHP research requirement; approval is not automatic.
 An electronic copy of the paper (which must be at least 20 pages in length exclusive of graphics or bibliography) is due to GHHP on the day it is due for course credit.

 - The second option is GHHP 91: Supervised Reading and Research.
 Please note that you must be a declared GHHP Secondary Field student in order to register for GHHP 91.
-Students who wish to register for this course must submit two things via email to Christy Colburn before the study card due date of the term in which the student plans to take the course:
+Students who wish to register for this course must submit two things via email to Christy Colburn before the course registration deadline for the term in which the student plans to take the course:

 2) 1-2 page research topic proposal and preliminary reading list (must be together in one document)